cursed-0men/NASA_space_apps/README.md

 This is a web-app project made by team Cypher that participated in the 2023 NASA SpaceApps Challenges

 # Introduction:
-This Python script utilizes the OpenWeatherMap API to fetch real-time weather data for a specified city.
-It assesses various weather parameters including temperature, cloud cover, wind speed, and lightning risk to determine whether conditions are suitable for a student rocket launch.
-The script provides insights into current weather conditions and informs users about the feasibility of conducting a rocket launch based on the analyzed data.
+The provided codebase consists of three components aimed at facilitating the assessment of weather conditions for potential rocket launches.
+The Python script interacts with the OpenWeatherMap API to retrieve weather data for a specified city and assesses whether the conditions are suitable for a launch.
+On the other hand, the HTML files serve as user interfaces for viewing weather information and launch suitability on both a textual interface and an interactive world map.

 # Functions: